-Ten neurologically healthy students from the University of Wisconsin-Madison (3 females, 18-30 years, M = 22, all right-handed) participated in three 2-hour scanning sessions.
-One subject was excluded from the analyses due to excessive head movement.
-Another subject was an author of this study (A.D.S.).
-All subjects had normal or corrected-to-normal vision and reported having normal color vision.
-The research complied to the guidelines of the University of Wisconsin-Madison's Health Sciences Institutional Review Board, and all subjects gave written informed consent.
+Ten neurologically healthy students from the University of Wisconsin-Madison (three women, 18-30 years, M = 22 years, all right-handed) participated in three 2-hr scanning sessions in return for payment.
+One participant was excluded from the analyses because of excessive head movement.
+Another participant was an author of this study (A. D. S.).
+All participants had normal or corrected-to-normal vision and reported having normal color vision.
+The research complied to the guidelines of the University of Wisconsin-Madison's Health Sciences institutional review board, and all participants gave written informed consent.